 Everyone goes through emotional changes.
 There are good days and bad days at school, work, or even at home—still, sudden mood changes or adverse mood swings from being happy to unfortunate present a severe complication.

-According to the statistics provided by Mental Health America, about 20% of the United States individuals go through symptoms linked with depression per month.
+According to the statistics provided by Mental Health America, about 20% of the United States individuals go through depression symptoms per month.
 Bipolar disorder occurs in 1% of the population.
 However, mood swings are quite frequent and indicate other severe diseases, such as psychosis or schizophrenia.

 If you notice that the mood swings are regularly occurring, and fluctuating rapidly, consult a psychologist.
 A mood disorder or any other mental health issue may be present, which is essential to note.